-But if you notice you do have a bite once any potential chiggers are washed off your body, what do you do?
+However, if you notice you do have a bite once any potential chiggers are washed off your body, what do you do?

 All you need to do is apply a thin layer of the cream over the affected area a few times a day, and you should notice results quite soon.
 Make sure not to get the cream near your eyes, and wash your hands thoroughly after applying.

-Calamine lotion similarly provides a cooling sensation, which will help your skin from feeling so irritated and itchy.
+Also, calamine lotion similarly provides a cooling sensation, which will help your skin from feeling so irritated and itchy.
 Again, you will want to keep the lotion away from your eyes and mouth.
 Wash your hands well.